 - Turn off the TV and tablet any chance you get.
 The less screen time the better.
 Read more from WebMD here.

-Best Play-Based Learning Toy Ideas: STEM
+Best Play-Based Learning Toy Ideas for STEM Learning

-Here are some incredible STEM play-based learning toy ideas.
+Here are some incredible STEM play-based learning toy ideas

 Thames & Kosmos Amusement Park Engineer (pictured)